ghostsquad/currency-converter-practice/README.md

 ### Known Issues

-1.
-2.
-3. There's a slew of app optimizations still left, such as separating `/ping` and `/metrics` endpoints onto different listeners, make logging configurable between text/color and JSON and some other things.
+1. There's a slew of app optimizations still left, such as separating `/ping` and `/metrics` endpoints onto different listeners (separate for application endpoints), make logging configurable between text/color and JSON and some other things.
 This was my first time using Gin.
-4. I didn't configure test coverage or pay attention to that much.
+2. I didn't configure test coverage or pay attention to that much.
 Just wrote a few small unit tests and a sanity-check end2end test (just verifies that the app runs and I can /ping it) via docker-compose.